earthly/website/blog/_posts/2023-09-25-deprecation-error-github-action-command.md

 Before you dive into how you can fix the errors and warnings, and the rationale behind their deprecation, let's take a short review of what these workflow commands do.

-> If you like to just take the fix and move on, you can find them [here](#Fixing-for-Workflow-Authors)
+> If you like to just take the fix and move on, you can find them in [this section](#fix-for-workflow-authors)

 ## The `save-state` and `set-output` Workflow Command